-One day our distiller Cam thought, what would happen when you combine Four Pillars Gin with some of the best Shiraz grapes in Australia?
+One day our distiller Cam thought, what would happen if you combined Four Pillars Gin with some of the best Shiraz grapes in Australia?
 Bloody Shiraz Gin, that's what!

 We'd be crazy not to use the incredible calibre of cool climate fruit available to us in the Yarra Valley and surrounds.
 So around Easter time in 2015, we steeped our first Yarra Valley Shiraz grapes in high proof Rare Dry Gin for eight weeks.

-Aromatically is has fresh pine needles, citrus and spice, and a clear peppery, dense raspberry character.
+Aromatically it shows fresh pine needles, citrus and spice, and distinct peppery, dense raspberry notes.
 The palate is lovely and sweet with a long juniper and spice character on the finish.

 Our Bloody Shiraz Gin is best consumed within two years of vintage.
-The gin is unfiltered and may start to develop drier fruit characters beyond two years.
+The gin is unfiltered and may start to develop dried fruit characters beyond two years.

 The 2019 vintage will be released at 10:30am on Saturday 1 June, so make sure you subscribe to get access to it first!